 is a recent UW graduate who co-coordinated the Food Justice Project 2009 – 2010.
 She became involved with CAGJ after attending the December 2008 Teach-in because she was inspired by the work being done surrounding issues of access to food and working towards a more just local food economy, within anti-oppressive, anti-racist, and food sovereignty frameworks.
 Maria also volunteers with Solid Ground Lettuce Link and is an active member of Lambda Theta Alpha Latin Sorority, Inc.

-is very proud to be a part of CAGJ and has been volunteering in the Food Justice Project for about a year and a half.
+is very proud to be a part of CAGJ and has volunteered in the Food Justice Project.
 Gabrielle was connected to CAGJ through a former board member Anna Brandt and has been involved ever since.
 She works in her professional life with WSU Extension in Snohomish County and is working on projects with sustainable agriculture and small ranching, youth education and outreach and climate change.
 Gabrielle is particularly interested in small farm advocacy and in exploring what it means to have just food and a sustainable food system not just for elites but for all of our communities.
 Gabrielle is about to head back to school to get her MS in Environmental Economics and hopes to continue working with CAGJ for a long time to come.

 holds an M.S. degree in Marine Science and has worked in marine science, labor education, and the HIV/AIDS field.
 She first participated in a street theater action with CAGJ and has been hooked ever since!
 She loves the connections that CAGJ makes between food justice and food sovereignty on both the global and local level.
 Nina is active in AGRA Watch and the Northwest Farm Bill Action Group.
 She loves to grow things, cook, kayak, make soap and other impractical aesthetic items.